Friday, April 8, 2022

 Director Ridley Scott was 82 years young when he cooked up this blistering $100 million medieval epic, based on Eric Jager's 2004 book, that found it's audience on streaming platforms instead of abandoned multiplexes.
 Sir Jean de Carrouges and Jacques le Gris bring Scott's career full-circle for those that remember his 1977 debut "The Duellists".
 Battles are staged in France the old-fashioned way, "Gladiator"-style, with real, physical sets and locations, with CGI enhancing the environments rather then replacing them.
 The "Rashomon"-inspired script, written by Matt Damon and a blonde Ben Affleck(with a Nicole Holofcener assist), presents the rape of a noblewoman from multiple perspectives and the last judicial duel of 1386.
 Adam Driver is dynamite as the infamous, amorous knight.
 Jodie Comer landed her breakout role as the real protagonist, his victim and Damon's beautiful wife.

 Nicole Kidman and Javier Bardem were both fantastic as Lucille Ball and Desi Arnaz, the immortal couple that invented the sitcom format with their 1950s TV institution "I Love Lucy".
 Some online fans mistakenly thought that the Oscar-nominated duo couldn't play these roles.
-Writer-director Aaron Sorkin pares his 1953-set story down to three things- Ball's alleged brush with communism, the weekly stresses of the show's production, and of course, the pair's stormy marriage that would ultimately lead to divorce in 1960.
+Writer-director Aaron Sorkin pares his 1953-set story down to three things- Ball's alleged brush with communism, the weekly stresses of the show's production, and of course, their stormy marriage that would ultimately lead to divorce in 1960.
 J.K.
 Simmons is equally well-cast as classic curmudgeon William Frawley/Fred Mertz.

 Campion